 - Resident permit: allows you to stay in a county (might be required if staying abroad longer than 3 months and you apply for it once you’re in your host country).

-- CISI Medical and Security Assistance Insurance is mandatory for all students and employees traveling on VT-related business (study abroad, service learning, conferences, internships /externships, competitions, research, field work, business meetings, etc.)
+- International emergency medical and security assistance insurance through Virginia Tech's policy with CISI is mandatory for all students, employees, dependents, and guests traveling on university-supported international travel (study abroad, service learning, conferences, internships/externships, competitions, research, field work, business meetings, etc.)

 - This plan is your primary insurance coverage specific to overseas travel (covering emergency medical assistance and evacuation, security evacuation, and repatriation services)

-- Students and employees must self-enroll (VT faculty-led study abroad students are enrolled as a group)
+- Travelers must self-enroll (VT faculty-led study abroad students are enrolled as a group)

-- Coverage that can be purchased in small increments (one week/two weeks/three weeks/monthly)
+- Coverage can be purchased in small increments (one week/two weeks/three weeks/monthly)